isykasle/net2GridAssignment/README.md

-The test of the project has beem done in Windows OS.
+The test of the project has been done in Windows OS.

 To set the project follow the below instructions: